fadden/fhpack/README.md

 "blitz test", included on the LZ4FH demo disk, generates machine language calls that uncompress the same image 100x, eliminating all overhead (and simulating what HyperSlide could do if it weren't written in BASIC).
 The speed improves to 5.6 fps.
+To put that into perspective, you could unpack an image twice in the time it takes the HGR command to clear the screen.

 The most significant boost in speed comes from using the 65816 data move instructions.
-With a 65816 implementation, still running at 1MHz, HyperSlide hits 6 fps, and BLITZTEST tops 12 fps.
+With a 65816 implementation, still running at 1MHz, HyperSlide hits 7.7 fps, and BLITZTEST tops 12 fps.

 #### Code Notes ####